-(1) Non-equity incentive plan awards consist of annual incentive awards payable under the Company's AIP.
-For more information about the Company's AIP, please see "Compensation Discussion and Analysis - Annual Cash Incentives" above.

-(2) Represents the number of units subject to the 2022-2024 PSU awards.
-The 2022-2024 PSUs are eligible to vest based on the achievement of performance goals over the three-year performance cycle ending December 31, 2024; 50% is based on achievement of cumulative contract award value and 50% is based on achievement of gross profit margin as sold through December 31, 2024 and continued employment through the date of payout, which will be no later than March, 2025.
-Payouts may range from 0% to 200% of target based on actual cumulative contract award and gross profit margin as sold performance achieved over the three-year performance cycle, with a maximum modified payout of 250% based on actual rTSR performance relative to a custom industry peer benchmark for the three-year performance cycle.
-For more information about the accelerated vesting of these PSUs, see "Compensation Discussion and Analysis - Long-Term Incentives" above.

-(3) The RSUs granted on March 2, 2022 vest in three equal installments on March 1, 2023, 2024 and 2025, subject to the NEO's continued service with the Company through each such date.
-The RSUs granted to Mr. Ofilos on August 1, 2022 were approved at the July 18, 2022 Compensation & Management Development Committee meeting in connection with his appointment to Chief Financial Officer on July 25, 2022 and vest in three equal installments on July 31, 2023, 2024 and 2025, subject to his continued service with the Company through each such date.
-The 12,800 RSUs granted to Mr. Ofilos on August 1, 2022, which were also approved at the July 18, 2022 Compensation & Management Development Committee meeting, vest on July 31, 2025.
-The RSUs granted to Ms. Balaguer on December 19, 2022 vest on December 18, 2025, subject to her continued service with the Company through each such date.
+- (1) Non-equity incentive plan awards consist of annual incentive awards payable under the Company's AIP.
+For more information about the Company's AIP, please see "Compensation Discussion and Analysis Annual Cash Incentives" above. - (2) Represents the number of units subject to the 2023-2025 PSU awards.
+The 2023-2025 PSUs are eligible to vest based on the achievement of performance goals over the three-year performance cycle ending December 31, 2025; 50% is based on achievement of cumulative adjusted EBITDA and 50% is based on achievement of cumulative revenue through December 31, 2025 and continued employment through the date of payout, which will be no later than March, 2026.
+Payouts may range from 0% to 200% of target based on actual cumulative adjusted EBITDA and cumulative revenue performance achieved over the three-year performance cycle, with a maximum modified payout of 250% based on actual rTSR performance relative to a custom industry peer benchmark for the three-year performance cycle.
+For more information about the accelerated vesting of these PSUs, see "Compensation Discussion and Analysis - Long-Term Incentives" above. - (3) Represents the number of units subject to the 2023-2027 PSU award.
+The 2023-2027 PSUs are eligible to vest based on rTSR achievement through December 17, 2027, and continued employment through the date of payout, which will be no later than March, 2028.
+Payout may range from 0% to 150% of target based on actual rTSR performance relative to a custom industry peer benchmark for the four-year performance cycle.
+For more information about the accelerated vesting of these PSUs, see "Compensation Discussion and Analysis - Long-Term Incentives" above. - (4) The RSUs granted on February 27, 2023 vest in three equal installments on February 26, 2024, 2025 and 2026, subject to the NEO's continued service with the Company through each such date.
+The RSUs granted to Ms. Smith on December 18, 2023 vest in four equal installments on December 17, 2024, 2025, 2026 and 2027, subject to Ms. Smith's continued service with the Company through each such date.
 For more information about the accelerated vesting of these RSUs, see "Compensation Discussion and Analysis - Long-Term Incentives" above.

-(4) The grant date fair value of stock awards amounts was calculated in accordance with FASB ASC Topic 718.
+(5) The grant date fair value of stock awards amounts was calculated in accordance with FASB ASC Topic 718.
 The grant date fair value as calculated under FASB ASC Topic 718 of the RSUs is determined by multiplying our share price on the date of grant by the number of shares subject to the award.
 With respect to the PSUs, the grant date fair value is based on the estimated probable outcome of the performance objectives applicable to such awards on the grant date, which was determined to be 100% of target levels.
-For additional information on the valuation assumptions used in the calculation of these amounts, refer to note 6 to the financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, as filed with the SEC.
+For additional information on the valuation assumptions used in the calculation of these amounts, refer to note 6 to the financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023, as filed with the SEC.